The Rise and Fall of WeWork: A Cautionary Tale of Too Much Money, Too Soon

 I’ve been a member of WeWork since 2016.
 When I first became a member I was in love with the place.
 Being there felt festive yet sheik.
 Plus, being a member gave you instant access to their network of other members who you could tap into for collaboration and partnership.
 It was really wonderful being a part of a community of driven successful people.
 I had just quit my 9-5 but I was not wanting to sit in my house and work from home by myself.
 I wanted community and that’s what WeWork offered.
 It was in the name after all “WE” work.

-My takeaway from this documentary, too much money was thrown at a concept that has a great deal of promise but became ever more increasing predicated on the hero-worship of one man.
-That man being Adam Neumann, the co-founder of WeWork and de facto face of the company.
-The cultish following of him became more important than focusing on providing real value to the company’s customers.
+My takeaway from this documentary, too much money was thrown at a concept that has a great deal of promise but became ever increasingly predicated on the hero-worship of one man.
+That man was Adam Neumann, the co-founder of WeWork and de facto face of the company.
+His cultish following of him became more important than focusing on providing real value to the company’s customers.
 Investors were paying attention to the wrong metrics.

 Once the hype of being one of the cool kids and free beer wore off what was WeWork really offering besides glorified workspaces?
 Truthfully, WeWork is a real estate investment company, and no matter how often Neumann tries to push it’s all about the community Kool-aid that fact is very clear.
 You can’t be part of a special collective of enlightened coworkers breaking the mold when there is a WeWork popping up on every block.
 The pace of the growth completely undermined its novelty.
 It only took me a few months to figure out that $300+ was too much for a desk and I’m quite certain there are many others who figured that out pretty quickly as well.